mui/material-ui/docs/src/pages/guides/api/api.md

   <Input disabled /> ✅
   ```

-- developers knowing what's the default value only reading the name of the boolean prop.
-It's always `false`.
+- developers to know what the default value is from the name of the boolean prop.
+It's always the opposite.

 ### Controlled components